diyorbekmajidov/docker-django/README.md

 # 2. docker compose down (this command stop container)
 # 3. If we have small change django app utilize this command --> docker compase restart django
 # 4. docker compose up --d(stop all container)

+## 5. How to makemigrations django-app --> we utilize this comand(docker compose exec django python3 manage.py makemigrations)